StanislavBerezovskii/Locaverse_Backend_Challenge/README.md

 ### Description:

-Locaverse_Backend_Challenge is project created for the Backend Internship application task for Locaverse Vienna.
+Locaverse_Backend_Challenge is a project created for the Backend Internship application task for Locaverse Vienna.
 It is a Flask API designed to normalize Austrian phone numbers.
 The project includes full API CRUD and SQLite3 database support, and accepts one phone number at a time as JSON.